plvhx/dependency-injection/README.md

 ```
   - Can resolve class dependency that placed only on constructor (autowiring)
   - Binding concrete dependency into unresolved abstract, either closure or class name.
+  - Can do shared binding concrete dependency into unresolved abstract, either closure or class name.
   - Can resolve concrete implementation on typehinted interface on constructor method.
   - Can resolve concrete implementation which bound on interface directly.
   - Registering service under an alias.